 As regards hydrogen transport itself, available external studies expect that hydrogen transport through the transmission network is already technically feasible.
 Preparing the transmission network (its repurposing), and in fact the entire Czech gas system, for the option of hydrogen transport will, however, require a thorough examination of its technical capabilities.
-The related changes required in the applicable legislation, providing for hydrogen as a separate gaseous fuel, have been implemented in the Czech legislation through Act No 469/2023 amending the Energy Act, as amended, and other related laws, and through Act No 465/2023 amending Act No 416/2009 on accelerating the rollout of transport, water, and electronic communication infrastructures (the Lines Act), as amended, and other related laws; these laws have also amended the Energy Act.
+The related changes required in the applicable legislation, providing for hydrogen as a separate gaseous fuel in the energy sector, are expected to enter into force in 2024.